2016 UEFA European Under-19 Championship squads

+The 2016 UEFA European Under-19 Championship was an international football tournament held in Germany from 11 to 24 July 2016.

-Each national team has to submit a squad of 18 players, two of whom must be goalkeepers.
+Each national team submitted a squad of 18 players, two of whom had to be goalkeepers.

 Players in boldface have since been capped at full international level.

 Ages are as of the start of the tournament, 11 July 2016.

 Group A

 Germany

 On 15 June 2016, Germany announced a 23-man preliminary list.
 On 7 July 2016, Germany announced the final squad.